 If your baby isn’t ready and you force it, this won’t be fun or pleasant and may lead to disinterest or a situation where your baby refuses to eat.

-Get More Help if Your Baby Refuses to Eat
+Get More Help if Your Baby is Not Eating

-How long should you wait to do something when your baby won’t eat?
+How long should you wait to do something when your baby refuses to eat?
 Should you wait it out?
 At what point is waiting it out potentially causing more challenges down the road?

 In most cases, your baby will sort things out on his own, provided you offer regular, balanced meals and snacks, have a positive feeding environment, and stay relaxed.